 An introduction to the drawing techniques for architectural design process, including both conceptual visualization and finished drawings.
 Emphasis will be placed on freehand techniques, rendering of materials, shades and shadows as applied to basic drawing types to include plan, elevation and perspective.
 Various drawing media, such as pencil, pen and markers, will be used.
-Prerequisites: AET 123 or AET 125 or AET 121.
+Prerequisites: AET 125